digitalrebar/doc/deployment/attaching-to-bmc.rst

 system you are using to connect to the BMC network.

-These instructions assume you are using a Linux desktop with the Admin node running in a docker container.
+These instructions assume you are using a Linux desktop with the Admin node running in a Docker container.
 The container is using docker0 as the network bridge to the nodes.

 You must add the bmc range the bridge from your workstation: